jondaiello/jondaiello-com/README.md

 These are the purpose of the redesign.

-## The Rough Plan
+## Project Targets
-- Write the universal/baseline styles to the page in a `<style>` element.
+- Write the universal/baseline styles to the page in a `<style>` element if it is beneficial.
-- Write performance driven vanilla javascript
+- Write performance driven vanilla Javascript.
 - Keep the front page under 200kb on cellular networks (some detection required)
+- 1 second perceived load time
 - Utilize SVGs & CSS shapes
 - Make use of system fonts
 - Use Gulp via npm.
+- It works (well) without Javascript.